-Intangible asset includes license of an Islamic brokerage company amounting to KD 14,671 thousand (2020: KD 14,671 thousand) and is considered as an intangible asset with an indefinite useful life.
-The carrying value of the Islamic brokerage license is tested for impairment on an annual basis by estimating the recoverable amount of the cash generating unit (CGU).
-The recoverable amount of the license has been determined using a discount rate of 8.7% (2020: 9.3%) and a terminal growth rate of 2.7% (2020: 2.5%).
+Other intangibles include licenses amounting to KD 57,848 thousand (2021: KD 14,671 thousand) and is considered as an intangible asset with an indefinite useful life.
+The carrying value of the licenses are tested for impairment on an annual basis by estimating the recoverable amount of the cash generating unit (CGU).
+The recoverable amount of the licenses has been determined using a discount rate range from 7.7% to 18% (2021: 8.7%) and a terminal growth rate range from 1.8% to 5.8% (2021: 2.7%).
 As a result, the management believes there are no indications of any impairment in value.
-Other intangible assets amounting to KD 17,680 thousand (2020: KD 17,719 thousand) represent software development cost, software license right and other rights with finite useful lives.
 Intangible assets with finite lives are amortised over their useful economic life.

-18 SUBSIDIARIES
+19 SUBSIDIARIES

-18.1 Details of principal operating material subsidiaries
+19.1 Details of principal operating material subsidiaries